 - 5. Provide weather protection at building entrances, close to transit stops, and in areas with pedestrian amenities. - 6.
 Where stand alone buildings are adjacent to the street, parking should be located behind or between the buildings.
 When located between buildings, include a minimum 3 metre landscaped area adjacent to the boulevard.
-Parking should not be located between the building and the street. - $\overline{1}$.
+Parking should not be located between the building and the street. - 7.
 Divide large parking areas into smaller and well-defined sections using soft and hard landscaping in order to minimize the amount of paved areas. - 8.
 Design site circulation to minimize conflict between pedestrians and vehicles.
 This can be achieved by orienting car parking spaces to minimize the number of traffic aisles that pedestrians must cross. - 9.
 Provide site furnishings such as benches, bike racks, and shelters at building entrances and amenity areas. - 10.
-Enclose all utility equipment within buildings or screen it from both the public street and private properties to the rear and ensure that noise is attenuated.
-This includes utility boxes, garbage and recycling container storage, loading docks and ramps, and air conditioner compressors.
+All utility equipment within buildings should be enclosed or screened from both the public street and private properties to the rear, and noise should be attenuated.
+This includes utility boxes, telecommunication/communication infrastructure, garbage and recycling container storage, loading docks and ramps, and air conditioner compressors.